 There are many considerations you have to keep in mind, actually.
 You can’t just put some roots or crowns or roots in the soil and hope that you will have a great harvest.
 Keep the below-mentioned considerations in mind.

 - Place your plants in the refrigerator to keep them fresh.
 As soon as possible, plant them.
 Allowing the roots to dry out is not a good idea.

-- Before digging the hole and planting, all fertiliser should be well mixed into the soil.
-Fertiliser can burn fragile roots if it comes into close contact with them.
+- Before digging the hole and planting, the fertiliser for the asparagus should be well mixed into the soil.
+Asparagus fertiliser can burn fragile roots if it comes into close contact with them.

 - Growth is aided by enough light and air circulation provided by broad spacing.
 Allow 12″ to 14″ between crowns and four feet between rows while making crowns.
 Avoid the urge to put the crowns too close together.